mbbau/Data_cleaning_project/README.md

 # Data cleaning project

-In this repository, you'll find a comprehensive guide to data cleaning and manipulation using SQL.
+In this repository, you'll find a guide to data cleaning and manipulation using SQL.
 We'll explore why data cleaning is crucial for any data-driven project, the common challenges faced in the process, and various SQL techniques to effectively clean and prepare data.

 ## Why is Data Cleaning Important?